Plastic Tubing

 Small Diameter Tubes

 Plastic tubing with diameters less than 3mm, often smaller than 1mm, and typically used in medical applications.
-While flexible and weak, they are essential in situations where precision is needed, though they are less durable than larger tubes..
+While flexible and relatively delicate, these tubes are valuable in situations where precision flow paths, compact routing, micro-fluid handling, or space-saving designs are needed.
+Small diameter tubing is also used in instruments, diagnostics, electronics, and other precision assemblies where larger tubing would not be practical..

 Mini Tubes

 These small plastic tubes, made from materials such as polycarbonate, polypropylene, polyethylene, polystyrene, and PVC, are used in a variety of industries, including electronics, medical products, and swab sticks.
-Mini tubes can be custom-made for clients or purchased in bulk.
+Mini tubes can be custom-made for clients or purchased in bulk, making them useful for OEM production, disposable components, packaging inserts, sample handling, and niche product assemblies where compact dimensions and material consistency are important.

 Rigid Plastic Tubing